Nutrient Management Protocol

-Note: Each of the components in this Part apply to all nutrients, including agricultural source materials, non-agricultural source materials, compost that meets the requirements for Category AA or A compost in Part II of the Compost Standards, for the period until July 1, 2015 compost that meets the criteria set out in subsection 1(1.1) of the Regulation and commercial fertilizers.
-The nutrient application rate must be calculated in accordance with the Sampling, Analysis and Quality Standards, and Land Application Rates in the Regulation.
+Note: Each of the components in this Part apply to all nutrients including agricultural source materials, non-agricultural source materials, compost that meets requirements for Category AA or A compost in Part II of the Compost Standards, for the period until July 1, 2015 compost that meets the criteria set out in subsection 1(1.1) of the Regulation and commercial fertilizers.
+The nutrient application rate must be calculated in accordance with Sampling, Analysis and Quality Standards, and Land Application Rates in the regulation.

 To determine the limits for nitrogen application you must calculate the Agronomic Balance and, if needed, the Crop Removal Balance as set out below:

 - Agronomic Balance: Agronomic Balance is the total available nitrogen from all applied nutrients minus crop production requirements (these requirements may be based on OMAFRA crop fertilizer recommendations).